Temporary Outdoor Patio Program

 Prepare a detailed sketch or site map of the proposed Temporary Outdoor Patio.

-- Sketches/maps on municipal property must include dimensions of the patio/dining area, location of entrances/exits from the building and from the patio/dining area, location of any fire department connection and municipal fire hydrant, type of barrier being used.
+- Sketches/maps on municipal property must include dimensions of the patio/dining area, location of entrances/exits from the building and from the patio/dining area, location of any fire department connection and municipal fire hydrant, type of barrier being used, placement and number of tables and chairs being proposed and clear identification of the 1.5 metres of unobstructed pedestrian access if the patio is located on municipal property.

 - Sketches on-street or pedestrian by-pass must be in accordance to SK-1 and SK-2 or Pedestrian Bypass SK-3.
 All on-street patios shall have a minimum of 4.5 metres clearance between the street centreline (on a street with a single lane in each direction) and the edge of the patio, if adjacent to a marked bike lane, the traffic clearance will be 0.25 metres from the edge of the bike lane.